ScheerleJo/SevDeskServer/RoadMap.md

   - [x] Select all Donators at the Same Time
   - [x] only show Status speficic listings
   - [x] create ErrorListing for Entries without a customernumber with ID, supplierAtSave, date; (Create a DonationTable aswell)
+  - [ ] sorting for different criterias (first only customer Number, later more)

   - [ ] Move Frontend to more suitable Framework
   - [ ] Move code to Rust
+  - [ ] Set SaveData Path in FileSaveDialog

 ## Extras